Dear friends in Christ.

 Now, as you are reading I have set aside different ways to record your progress.
 When you find something that strikes you, you, a Navigation Notes sheet, write it down, and we will post it on the Navigation Notes bulletin board so that we can learn from each other.
 As you complete each book you will take a ship, add your name and the book and it will be anchored at the Island of God’s Word.
 Finally, as you complete certain books, you will also discover that treasure chests will be posted next to your name on our treasure wall.
 So, as I said before, this is something that I want each and every one of you to participate in during the next year.
 It doesn’t matter to me if you read or listen to the entire Bible in the next year or just part of it.
 I simply want you to be in the Word of God on a regular basis so that we can grow together in our faith as we worship the God of our Salvation.

 Not only did God establish Adam and Eve as husband and wife, he also blessed them, telling them to be fruitful and increase on the earth.
 He made them rulers over the earth and caretakers of his world.
 He blessed them by giving them every seed-bearing plant for food and every tree that bears fruit with seed for food.
 The only two trees that they could not eat from were the Tree of Life and the Tree of the Knowledge of Good and Evil, which were in the center of the garden.
-Then, at the end of day 6 (Genesis 1:31-2:2) God declared that everything he had made was very good and then he rested or ceased his creating work.
+Then, at the end of day 6 (Genesis 1:31-2:2

 Though the prophecy within this reading from Matthew tells of how the Savior would be the shepherd of Israel, as Simeon said at the temple, Jesus would be the light to enlighten the gentiles.
 Today, as we hear about the gentile kings who came from such a distance to worship the God of their Salvation, we are assured that this Jesus, who was born in fulfillment of God’s promise to Adam and Eve, is our Savior as well.
 He is our Savior who came to free us from our sins by his death and resurrection from the dead.
 So, with all this in mind, let us worship the God of our Salvation who has called us to faith in him and freed us from our sins.
 Let us begin, together, our Exploration of God’s Islands of Adventure so that through this coming year we might grow together in our faith and as brothers and sisters in the Lord God who saved us.